aplaceformom/workflows/docs/lambda-deploy.md

       function-role: "Name of AWS IAM role the lambda should execute as."
       description: "Description of Lambda"
       runtime: "The Lambda's runtime.
 E.g. python3.8, nodejs14.x, go1.x, dotnetcore3.1, etc"
-      subnets: "Attach lambda to one of these subnets.
-NOTE This is a comma delimited string"
-      security-groups: "List security-groups to attach to the Lambda when launching on a VPC, as a comma delimited string."
       deployment-role: "AWS IAM Role to assume when deploying the lambda"
 ```